integration-os/integrationos/integrationos-domain/README.md

 ### Utilities

 - Hash Data: A utility to hash data.
 It is used to hash data and return the hash.
-It is used by the `integration-os` repository to hash data.
+It is used by the `pica` repository to hash data.